ATOL Reporting Accountants Scheme

 - submit a completed ATOL Annual Return;

-- ensure that it has appropriate policies and procedures in place to comply with the Regulations and Guidance Note 10;
+- ensure that it has appropriate policies and procedures in place to comply with the Regulations and The Requirements for ATOL Reporting Accountants;

-- conduct an Annual Compliance Review, including a whole firm review (a review of the firm's policies and procedures) and a ""cold file review"" (a review of ATOL completed engagements) to ensure compliance with the ATOL Reporting Accountant Regulations and Guidance Note 10; and
+- conduct an Annual Compliance Review, including a whole firm review (a review of the firm's policies and procedures) and a ""cold file review"" (a review of ATOL completed engagements) to ensure compliance with the ATOL Reporting Accountant Regulations and The Requirements for ATOL Reporting Accountants; and

 - submit to and cooperate with a monitoring visit.
 ICAS will require to monitor each ARA within each firm at least once every six years.
 We intend to conduct this as part of our Practice Monitoring Visit.